-- (1) Structures constructed for wireless communications services, including but not limited to private, broadcast, and public safety services; - (2) Structures constructed for unlicensed wireless services and fixed wireless services such as microwave backhaul and the associated cell site;

-- (3) Radio, television, microwave, common carrier, and other similar communication tower facilities; and - (4) Monopalm, monopine, and other communication towers with partial camouflage that are integrated within a facility."

-"Community garden" means cultivating, maintaining, and harvesting crops for personal or group use, consumption, or donation.
-The term does not include commercial use but may allow non-profit sales.
-Land may be cultivated jointly or divided into designated plots for cultivation by individuals acting independently."

-"Community recreation center" means a non-commercial, community-based recreation center, including accessory outdoor recreation, meeting rooms, and maintenance offices."

-"Convention center, concert, or sporting venue" means professional or business convention centers focused primarily on serving the tourist trade, and venues for large-scale concerts and sporting events."

-"Dish antenna" means a receiver or transmitter of electromagnetic energy, especially microwaves or radio waves, consisting of a reflector shaped like a shallow dish larger than one meter in size."

-"Drive-thru" means an accessory facility that allows a customer to be served while seated in a vehicle, typically accessory to an eating establishment, bank, dry cleaner, or pharmacy."

-"Dwelling, single-unit" means one principal dwelling unit in a single structurally independent building."

-"Dwelling, two-unit" means two principal dwelling units in a single structurally independent building."

-"Eating and drinking, general" means preparing and selling food and drink for onsite and offsite consumption.
-The term includes restaurants, cafes, coffee or tea shops, ice cream shops, juice or smoothie bars, and catering facilities.
-See also drivethru."
+- (1) Structures constructed for wireless communications services, including but not limited to private, broadcast, and public safety services; - (2) Structures constructed for unlicensed wireless services and fixed wireless services such as microwave backhaul and the associated cell site; - (3) Radio, television, microwave, common carrier, and other similar communication tower facilities; and - (4) Monopalm, monopine, and other communication towers with partial camouflage that are integrated within a facility." - "Community recreation center" means a non-commercial, community-based recreation center, including accessory outdoor recreation, meeting rooms, and maintenance offices." - "Convention center, concert, or sporting venue" means professional or business convention centers focused primarily on serving the tourist trade, and venues for large-scale concerts and sporting events." - "Dish antenna" means a receiver or transmitter of electromagnetic energy, especially microwaves or radio waves, consisting of a reflector shaped like a shallow dish larger than one meter in size." - "Drive-thru" means an accessory facility that allows a customer to be served while seated in a vehicle, typically accessory to an eating establishment, bank, dry cleaner, or pharmacy." - "Dwelling, single-unit" means a detached building containing one dwelling unit that is used exclusively by one family for non-transient residential living and permissible accessory uses." - ""Dwelling, two-unit" means two dwelling units in a single structurally independent building.
+Use of a two-unit dwelling is the occupancy of each dwelling unit in the two-unit dwelling by one family for non-transient, residential purposes and permissible accessory uses." - "Eating and drinking, general" means the sale of food and nonalcoholic beverages for consumption as a principal use.
+See also drive-thru."